 This course covers the theories, etiology, assessment, diagnosis, and treatment of addictive and compulsive disorders from the resiliency, recovery, and medical models.
-This course also addresses the impact of SES, ethnicity, other environmnetal factors and contemporary controversies on the development and treatment of addictive disorders.
+This course also addresses the impact of socioeconomic status, ethnicity, other environmental factors and contemporary controversies on the development and treatment of addictive disorders.

-- Analyze the various theories of etiology and models of addictive and compulsive disorders.
+- Analyze the various theories of etiology and models of addictive and compulsive disorders, including pathological gambling.

-- Analyze the behavorial effects of the different classes of drugs.
+- Analyze the behavioral effects of the different classes of drugs.

-- Distinguish between the different diagnositic categories related to addictive and compulsive disorders.
+- Distinguish between the different diagnostic categories related to addictive and compulsive disorders.

-- Assess clients and formulate a differential DSM diagnosis of specific addictive and compulsive disorders.
+- Assess clients and formulate a differential Diagnostic and Statistical Manual (DSM) diagnosis of specific addictive and compulsive disorders.